Stormtroppy/jellyfin.org/docs/general/administration/hardware-acceleration/intel.md

 :::

-Quick Sync Video support can be checked via the [Intel ark website](https://ark.intel.com/content/www/us/en/ark.html) prior to buying a new GPU suitable for hardware acceleration.
+Quick Sync Video support can be checked via the [Intel arc website](https://ark.intel.com/content/www/us/en/ark.html) prior to buying a new GPU suitable for hardware acceleration.

 ### Transcode H.264